-A subfield of interior design is the creation of commercial spaces.
+Retail Design, a subfield of interior design, is the creation of commercial spaces.
 In other words, it entails designing and/or transforming interior areas where goods and services are offered for sale.
 Basically, the retail design includes the layout of your storage space.
-The goal of your retail design is to welcome and direct clients through your store.
+The goal of your retail design is to welcome and direct clients to your store.

 Consider the small restaurants or takeout shops you may find in malls or perhaps a supermarket.
 All of those places are planned out beforehand.

-- Architecture: Since the area is located inside another building, there is always some kind of architecture present.
+- Architecture: Architecture plays a crucial role in retail designing.
+Since the area is located inside another building, there is always some kind of architecture present.

 - Design: A designer frequently develops unique installations to display things.

 - Product design: In some circumstances, the merchandise itself is incorporated into the decor of the shop.
-In order to display the product in the best way possible, the retail designer needs to have a thorough understanding of it.
+A retail designer needs to have a thorough understanding of product design to display the product in the best way possible.

-- Strategy: This is a crucial component of efficiently facilitating sales and optimising spaces.
+- Strategy: This is a crucial component for efficiently facilitating sales and optimising spaces.

 - Candidates must have a specialisation degree in Retail Design.

-- Generally, a graduate or post-graduate degree is considered eligible for top recruiters but some companies also accept certifications and diploma degrees.
+- Generally, a graduate or post-graduate degree is considered eligible by recruiters but some companies also accept certifications and diploma degrees.